Chris Bolder

-Christopher James Bolder (born 19 August 1982) is an English former professional footballer and the manager of Northern Counties East League side North Ferriby.
+Christopher James Bolder (born 19 August 1982) is an English football manager and former footballer who is manager of Northern Counties East League side North Ferriby.

 Bolder was a midfielder in career that lasted from 2001 until 2017, although he only played professionally in the Football League for Grimsby Town between 2001 and 2004, having initially come through the youth ranks at Hull City.
 Following his release from Grimsby, Bolder moved into Non-League football and turned out for Ossett Town and Guiseley as well as notably spending seven seasons over two spells with North Ferriby United.
 He later played for Scarborough Athletic where in his final two seasons he also acted as assistant manager.
 He returned to North Ferriby as manager but after the club was liquidated he took over as manager of the Ferriby's phoenix club in 2019.

 Playing career

 Grimsby Town

 Bolder and brother Adam were part of the junior setup at Hull City, and both left the club at a young age to pursue career's in the higher divisions.
 Chris left Hull in the summer of 2001, to sign a professional contract with Grimsby Town, who at the time were several divisions higher than Hull.
 He made the move to Blundell Park with fellow City youngster Graham Hockless, and the pair slotted into the club's reserve squad.
 Bolder failed to make an appearance in his first season with The Mariners, and did not make his debut until nearly 18 months later playing against his brothers team Derby County in a 3–1 victory on Boxing Day 2002.
 He went on to make a handful of appearances that season but was unable to help Grimsby in there relegation battle, and they dropped down into the Second Division.
 He was to make only seven showings the following season and was released in May 2004 following another relegation.